Eldorado finishes $17.3B buyout of Caesars Entertainment

 In Las Vegas, the combined company now owns Caesars Palace, Paris Las Vegas, Planet Hollywood, Harrah’s Las Vegas, the Flamingo, Linq Hotel, Cromwell, Bally’s, and the Rio off the Strip.
 It will be one of the largest employers in Nevada.

-Billionaire investor Carl Icahn will be the largest single shareholder, with more than 10% of the combined company, Reeg told New Jersey regulators.
-Icahn acquired a large block of Caesars shares after that company emerged from bankruptcy protection in late 2017 and pushed for the sale.
+Billionaire investor Carl Icahn will be the largest single shareholder, with more than 10% of the combined company and three members on the new company board, Carano said.
+Icahn acquired a large block of Caesars shares after that company emerged from bankruptcy protection in late 2017.
+Carano called the financier “integral” to the merger.

 Eldorado founder Don Carano and his family developed a winemaking and casino empire that grew into 26 gambling properties and more than 18,000 employees in 12 states before the buyout.
 Carano died in 2017.
-Several family members remain in company executive ranks.
+Anthony Carano, a grandson, counted nine family members still involved in company affairs.

 Caesars Entertainment had some 65,000 employees before casino closures in March due to the coronavirus pandemic, including 30,000 in Nevada.
 Most of its properties have reopened.